2017 edition of the Samsung Galaxy A series: Galaxy A3

-This series' Galaxy A3 runs Android 6.0.1 Marshmallow with TouchWiz user interface right out-of-the-box, but was updated during August 2017 to Android 7.0 Nougat and once again in February 2018 to run Android 8.0 Oreo.
+This series' Galaxy A3 runs Android 6.0.1 Marshmallow with TouchWiz user interface right out-of-the-box, but was updated during November 2017 to Android 7.0 Nougat and once again in May 2018 to run Android 8.0 Oreo.
 The smartphone features an Exynos 7870 SoC consisting an octa-core ARM Cortex-A53 CPU and Mali-T830 GPU and backed by 2 GB RAM and 16 GB internal storage expandable to 256 GB via the MicroSD slot which can also be used for a second Nano-SIM.

 The device retains a non-removable battery like its predecessor and its battery is rated at 2350mAh.
 Its extra features similar to the features found in Samsung's 2016 flagships include IP68 water resistance, Always On Display, and 3D glass backing with Gorilla Glass 4.
 A new "Always On Display" functionality displays a clock, calendar, and notifications on-screen when the device is in standby.
 It also features an FM radio.

 This handset is currently the last in the A3 series, and also the last Samsung handset to feature a screen smaller than 5" (excluding the Japan-only Galaxy Feel).

-Just like its predecessors, the Galaxy A3 (2017) was not made available in the United States, China, Malaysia and India.